-Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
+Turnover in the accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
 Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
-During FY22 the firm introduced Empowered Flexibility working arrangements for all members of our staff.
+In FY23 the firm introduced Empowered Flexibility working arrangements for all members of our staff.
 The core principle remains consistent: 60% of our working time per week should be spent at the office or at a client site, with a maximum of 40% of our working time per week being allowed to be spent working from home.
 This includes flexing start and finish times and taking time out during the day for personal commitments.
 It's empowering our staff to work in a way that best works for them, their teams and our clients.

-Global People Survey ("GPS")
+Global People Survey

-Each PwC member firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
+Each PwC firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
 PwC Gibraltar is responsible for analysing and communicating results locally, along with clearly defined actions to address feedback.
+The firmwide respondent rate for the Gibraltar firm was 98% with 100% of all audit partners and staff completing the survey.